Ulauncher/Ulauncher/docs/extensions/tutorial.rst

 ``options``
   Required for type "select".
 Must be a list of strings or objects like: ``{"value": "...", "text": "..."}``

-..
-NOTE:: All fields except ``description`` are required and cannot be empty.

 main.py
 -------